Momentum alignment and the optical valley Hall effect in low-dimensional Dirac materials

-In graphene and graphene-like two-dimensional (2D) Dirac materials, such as single layers of group-VI dichalcogenides \cite{PhysRevLett.108.196802,Falko_material_15} and elemental analogues of graphene \cite{Madhu_Small_15,PhysRevB.96.075427} including silicene, germanene, stanene and several others, the electronic properties can be described in terms of particles belonging to two valleys \cite{schaibley2016valleytronics}, centred around the symmetry points \textbf{K} and $\textbf{K}^{\prime}$.
+In graphene and graphene-like two-dimensional (2D) Dirac materials, such as single layers of group-VI dichalcogenides \cite{PhysRevLett.108.196802,Falko_material_15} and elemental analogues of graphene \cite{Madhu_Small_15,PhysRevB.96.075427} including silicene, germanene, stanene and several others, the electronic properties can be described in terms of particles belonging to two valleys \cite{schaibley2016valleytronics}, centered around the symmetry points \textbf{K} and $\textbf{K}^{\prime}$.
 These points are nonequivalent and degenerate in terms of energy.
 This degree of degeneracy is the so-called valley degree of freedom.
 It has been proposed that this additional quantum number can be utilized in an analogous manner to spin in semiconductor spintronics \cite{Zutic_04} and has been suggested as a basis for carrying information in graphene-based devices \cite{Rycerz_Nature_07}.
-For gapped 2D Dirac materials, excitation by linearly polarized light, of low excitation energies, the optical selection rules of gapped quasi-2D Dirac materials are valley independent.
-However, as we show below, at higher excitation energies, the trigonal warping effect (an anisotropy of the equal-energy contour) in conjunction with momentum alignment can be utilized in the spatial separation of carriers belonging to different valleys, thus providing a route to optovalleytronics - the optical control of valley population.
-In contrast to the optical spin and valley Hall effects in polaritonics \cite{PhysRevLett.95.136601,leyder2007observation,PhysRevB.96.165432}, our predicted optical valley Hall effect, caused by the spatial separation of carriers belonging to different valleys by linearly polarized light, does not need a microcavity.
+For gapped 2D Dirac materials, excitation by linearly polarized light with a photon energy just above the band gap results in an equal population of both valleys.
+However, as we show below, at higher excitation energies, the trigonal warping effect (an anisotropy of the equal-energy contour) in conjunction with momentum alignment can be utilized to spatially separate carriers belonging to different valleys, thus providing a route to optovalleytronics - the optical control of valley population.
+This optical valley Hall effect becomes stronger as the photon energy increases.

 In gapless 2D materials, such as graphene, in addition to the aforementioned trigonal warping which occurs at high energies, there is a strong anisotropic modification to the spectra near the apex of the Dirac cone due to the celebrated Rashba spin-orbit effect~\cite{Rashba1960,Rashba1984,Bihlmayer2015}, which is inevitable in the presence of a substrate and can be controlled by the back-gate voltage.
 The importance of Rashba spin-orbit interaction for graphene physics was realized by Kane and Mele~\cite{Kane2005} practically simultaneously with graphene exfoliation which was followed by an extensive body of research including important contributions by Rashba himself~\cite{Rashba2009,Rashba2009b,Marchenko2012}.
 The presence of the Rashba term, which is significant at low energies, should result in an optical valley Hall effect occurring also at much lower far-infrared frequencies.